 While the histamine level in foods is impossible to quantify exactly, we know some things for sure.
 Items that are fermented tend to fall under the high-histamine food category.
 Most fresh and unprocessed foods, conversely, rank as low-histamine foods.

 You’ll note in the lists below that some very healthy foods (ahem, avocados!) can be high-histamine foods.
-So if you and your doctor decide to try a low-histamine diet, it’s best to do so in partnership with a dietitian to ensure you’re not restricting any major food groups, vitamins or minerals.
+So if you and your doctor decide to try a low-histamine diet, it’s best to do so in partnership with a dietitian or nutrition coach to ensure you’re not restricting any major food groups, vitamins or minerals.
 Often, a low-histamine diet will focus on cutting out high-histamine foods for up to three weeks, then reintroducing the categories one by one while taking note of reactions in a food journal.

 Since it can be very restrictive, it’s best to only follow an antihistamine diet (which means omitting all of the high-histamine foods below) for a limited time while consulting with your doctor and dietitian regarding your food journal tracking and the best path forward.